Trango Vergo Review

 |Assisted Braking?||Yes, passive||Yes, active||No||Yes, passive||No|

 Our Analysis and Test Results

-The Trango Vergo is an updated model of the old Trango Cinch, which is no longer in production, and performs in much the same way.
-It is fine-tuned, however, with a smaller design that is more compact, and also features much easier to interpret markings on the outside of the device to make sure you load the device correctly, clip in into the harness in the correct direction, and hold the device in the proper manner, which is critical for properly feeding slack.
-One of the nicest aspects of the Vergo is that it doesn't bend the rope around an entire cam like either the Petzl GriGri or Camp Matik, so there is far less friction inherent in the device when you are trying to feed out slack.
-With less resistance, and the fact that you feed out slack to the side rather than straight up, the Vergo allows one to not only feed out larger amounts of slack quickly with fewer arm motions, but do so with less effort.
-Check out this video for instructions on how the Vergo works and how to belay with it correctly.
-While it does take a little bit of practice to get the new style of belaying ingrained, we found that compared to a lot of devices, including the GriGri, this one was quicker and easier to learn.
+The Trango Vergo is an updated model of the old Trango Cinch, which is no longer in production, and operates the same way.
+It is fine-tuned, however, with a smaller design that is more compact and also features much easier to interpret markings on the outside of the device to make sure you load the device correctly, clip in to the harness in the correct direction, and hold the device in the proper manner, which is critical for properly feeding slack.
+One of the nicest aspects of the Vergo is that it doesn't bend the rope around an entire cam when unweighted, so there is far less friction inherent in the device when you are trying to feed out slack.
+With less resistance and the fact that you feed out slack to the side rather than straight up, the Vergo allows one to not only feed out larger amounts of slack quickly with fewer arm motions but do so with less effort and friction.
+It also eliminates the need to hold the brake-assisting cam down to pay out slack, which is a major safety flaw in other devices.

 Catch and Bite